GabeScott/standard-works-vault/General Conference/1976 April - The Stone Cut without Hands.md

 Our General Authorities cover the world constantly and spend their energies trying to take to the new areas and peoples the training and teachings that are necessary for new members of the Church.

 Our work for the dead has greatly increased, and with 16 temples the work continues unabated and ever increasing.
-New temples have been announced for São Paulo, Brazil; Tokyo, Japan; Seattle, Washington.
+New temples have been announced for São Paulo, Brazil; Tokyo, Japan; Seattle, Washington.
 There will be additional edifices built for the continuation of this great work for the living and for the dead.

 We are most grateful for the excellent response by the people of the Church to our urging that gardens be planted and that fruit trees be cultivated and our places cleaned up and made more livable.
 We fully endorse the program of Governor Calvin Rampton in Salt Lake City calling for the planting of a million trees for a million people.